 See International Programs and Study Abroad in the Academic Opportunities section.

 A student's academic history is contained in a transcript, which is maintained by the Office of Academic Records.

 Official transcripts are issued upon the written request of the student, carry the seal of the Office of Academic Records, and are usually sent directly to another educational institution, a potential employer or other approved third party.
 The fee for each transcript is $6.00.

 Official transcripts may also be issued directly to the student but will be identified with information that will indicate to the reader (whether a potential employer or another educational institution) that it was so issued.

 A transcript is considered correct and final one calendar year after it is issued.
-If a student identifies an error, the Office of Student Academic Records must be notified in writing within one calendar year.
-See the Office of Student Academic Records webpages for more details (http://www.temple.edu/registrar/).
+If a student identifies an error, the Office of Academic Records must be notified in writing within one calendar year.
+See the Office of Academic Records website for more details (www.temple.edu/registrar/).

 Intra-University Transfer (IUT) denotes a student's movement from one academic unit within the University to another and/or from one campus to another.

 Transfer between academic units is not automatic.
 If students decide to earn their degrees in an academic unit other than the one in which they are matriculated, they must make application for the transfer and can do so at anytime except the months of January and August.